axone-protocol/docs/docs/whitepaper/okp4-principles-and-features.md

 sidebar_position: 3
 ---

-# OKP4 principles and features
+# OKP4 Principles & Features

-## Goals & principles
+## Goals & Principles

 Data intermediaries will be key players in the trillion dollar data sharing economy of tomorrow.
 Decentralized data intermediaries will dominate centralized alternatives.